-Sensitive skin (apart from actual allergies) is often very dehydrated skin, rather than a skin type in its own right.
-Such sensitivity is caused by long-term dehydration from improper, harsh skin care.
+This skin issue (apart from when it’s trigged by actual allergies to products) is often because of extreme dehydration from harsh skin care or irritation from potent products.
 This can include habits like over-cleansing and using products containing irritating plant extracts or alcohol.

 Repeated irritation and dehydration in this way can sensitise the skin to the most bland moisturisers – even plain water!
 Things that are normally fine will begin to sting.